Term 1 in the year before starting school

 Develop other support plans

-Organise education supports
+Organise learning and education supports

 Look at car parking